Title: Janus Descending, and Descendants

 RATING AND CONTENT WARNING

-Content Warning: Janus Descending is a horror narrative aimed at a mature audience, and as such, may contain material that is upsetting or triggering for certain people.
+Content Warning: Janus Descending and Descendants are horror narratives aimed at a mature audience, and as such, may contain material that is upsetting or triggering for certain people.
 This audio drama includes harsh language, moments of high suspense/terror, body horror/gore (i.e. descriptions of feeling things moving under one's skin, hallucinations of body dysmorphia, broken bones, etc.), character experiencing trauma-induced psychological breakdowns (sensory and physical hallucinations), moments of extreme physical violence, and honest to god monsters.
-Please also note that while there is no sexual action in Janus Descending (kissing, sex, rape, etc), there are brief moments where characters make commentary of a perverse sexual nature.
+Please also note that while there is no sexual action or violence in Janus Descending or Descendants (kissing, sex, rape, etc), there are brief moments where characters make commentary of a perverse sexual nature.
 Content warnings will be attached in the show notes of every episode, and episodes that are expected to be particularly triggering will also include a verbal warning before the opening.

-As of March 2019, Janus Descending has over 37,000 unique downloads from across 74 different countries.
-We currently maintain 4.5 stars on Apple Podcasts – including 40 “5 Star” ratings.
+As of May 2022, Janus Descending has over 457,520 unique downloads from across 86 different countries.
+We currently maintain 4.3 stars on Apple Podcasts – with over 209 ratings.

 Our cover/promotional art was created by Jordan Cobb.
 Feel free to pull any promotional art from our website, nosuchthingradio.com, or email Jordan.